 Trained registry staff will collect information from your medical records.
 Only relevant personal and health information will be collected.
 This includes:

-- Your name, data of birth, address, phone number(s), email address, hospital record number(s), medicare number
+- Your name, date of birth, address, phone number(s), email address, hospital record number(s), Medicare number

 - Contact details for your next-of-kin